davidpeckham/sublime-filterlines/README.md

-# Filter Lines plugin for Sublime Text
+# Filter Lines

 A Sublime Text plugin that filters lines containing a string or matching a regular expression.
 Searches are case sensitive by default and use the Python regular expression syntax.

-Works with Sublime Text 2 and Sublime Text 3.
+Works with Sublime Text 2 and 3.

 * [How to install](#how-to-install)
 * [Available actions](#available-actions)